jrdegbe/thamesthrive-api/docs/flow/actions/commercial/pause_and_resume.md

 # Pause and Resume

-The "Pause and Resume" plugin in Tracardi allows you to pause the workflow for a specified duration and then resume it at the same node.
+The "Pause and Resume" plugin in ThamesThrive allows you to pause the workflow for a specified duration and then resume it at the same node.
 This plugin is useful for introducing delays or scheduling events within a workflow.

 ## Description